Skip to main content

 [4] AI says, “The tensile strength of human skin, including that of the palm, is generally reported to be around 18 MPa (i. e.
 1800000 N/M2).”

 [5] Though Pierre Barbet’s research should be considered (https://www.shroud.com/zugibe.htm), I disagree with his conclusion concerning the textile strength of human flesh, especially the palm flesh of a carpenter (or stonemason.
-See https://www.youtube.com/watch?v=bB59Byju_5c).
-But even if it is the case, according to the shroud link mentioned in this footnote above, Barbet used severed cadaver hands to pull a nail through after piercing it to see how many pounds were required for it to fail (clearly dismissing numerous variables).
-The number comes to 88 lbs., which times two, is 176.
+For more on this, See https://www.youtube.com/watch?v=bB59Byju_5c).
+But even if it is the case, according to the shroud link mentioned in this footnote above, Barbet used severed cadaver hands to pull a nail through after piercing it to see how many pounds were required for it to fail (clearly dismissing numerous variables such as the health of the cadavers used).
+The number comes to 88 lbs., which multiplied by two hands, is 176.
 In other words, a 175-pound man would be able to hang on the cross by his hands alone, according to Barbet’s research, not even including having support from the nails in the feet.
 The other thing is, it is very likely that Galileans at the time weighed around 110 lbs., based on archaeological measurements of skeletal remains of the time and place (https://books.google.com/books?id=VM8DAAAAMBAJ&lpg=PA68&dq=popular%20mechanics%20face%20oo%20jesus&pg=PA71#v=onepage&q&f=false).

 [7] John 19:28.